 This would clearly state what the programmer meant and that the assignment of y to x was intended.

 Confusion of == and the equals() method can also cause problems.
+The == operator in Java is suitable for comparing primitive int data types but can lead to unexpected results when comparing Integer objects.
+When objects are being compared, equals()is required

+to compare their values while == compares the references to these objects.

 Consider:

-int a = 5;

-int b = 5;

-if (a == b) {

-System.out.println(“a == b is TRUE”);

-}

-In this case,

-a == b is TRUE

-will be printed since the values contained in a and b are the same.
-However, in the following example:

 String obj1 = new String("xyz");

 String obj2 = new String("xyz");

-if (obj1 == obj2){

-System.out.println("obj1 == obj2 is TRUE");

-}

-else {

-System.out.println("obj1 == obj2 is FALSE");

-}

-obj1 == obj2 is FALSE

-will be printed since the memory locations where obj1 and obj2 are stored are different.

-obj1 == obj2 is TRUE

-would only be printed if the memory locations of obj1 and obj2 were the same as in the case:

-String obj1 = new String("xyz");

-String obj2 = obj1;
+String obj3 = obj2;

+Obj1 == obj2 yields false since the references are to different objects, while

+Obj2 == obj3 yields true since the references are the same.
+A call on equals()with any two of the above variables yields true since the contents of the objects are identical.

 It is also possible for programmers to insert the semi-colon statement terminator prematurely.
 However, inadvertently doing this can drastically alter the meaning of code, even though the code is valid, as in the following example: